 For the Sweet Vinegar (Amazu)

-- ½-¾ cup sugar (I used organic cane sugar, but using white granulated sugar will make a clear pickling solution that showcases the pink color better; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well; ½ cup is the least you can use, and it is still quite tangy; if you prefer the taste of store-bought sushi ginger, use the higher measurement of sugar indicated)
+- ½–¾ cup sugar (I use organic cane sugar; use white granulated sugar for a clear pickling solution that showcases the ginger‘s pink color; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well)

 - 1 tsp Diamond Crystal kosher salt